mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/commit-pull-first-dialog.png" class="no-border" >}}

 Git prevents you from pushing your changes if it sees your changes and the remote changes as potentially conflicting.
-In this diagram, you see that Git does not know how to combine commits #3 and #5.
+In this diagram, you see that Git does not know how to combine commits #3 and #4.

-{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/server-your-work.png" alt="The local changes consist of commits 1, 4, and 5 while the remote server has commits 1, 2, and 3 on the same branch." class="no-border" >}}
+{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/server-your-work.png" alt="The local changes consist of commits 1, 3, while the remote server has commits 1, 2, and 4 on the same branch." class="no-border" >}}

-When you pull the changes, Studio Pro will merge the changes from the branch on the server into your local copy of the branch.
-After solving any conflicts, you need to make a ‘merge commit’.
-This commit contains any changes that have happened during integration of remote changes into yours.

-{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/merge-commit.png" alt="The local changes and the remote changes are combined into a merge commit which is pushed to the remote server." class="no-border" >}}

-There are two possible scenarios when merging and needing to make a merge commit:

-* No conflicts (for example, you added a microflow and somebody else added a module on the server).
-In this case, Studio pro can automatically resolve this and there is nothing for you to do.
-* Conflicting changes (for example, the text on a button was changed locally by you and by another developer on the remote).
-In this case, you need to make some changes to resolve conflicts (for example, choose which of the two possible texts should be displayed on the button).
-The merge commit will contain these changes so that all the changes can be reviewed in history: what you did locally, what somebody else pushed to the server while you were working, and what you did to integrate their changes into yours.
+There are two ways for Studio Pro to combine the commits, namely Rebase (default) and Merge commit.
+On [this page](/refguide/merge-algorithm/#3-combining-changes) this is explained in detail.

 ### 4.4 Pulling